Lebara Complaints Handling Policy

 · information on how Lebara handles and investigates complaints.

 3.1 Lodging a complaint

-We aim to make the complaint handling process fair and accessible for everyone including customers and former customers with disabilities and those from non-English speaking backgrounds.
+We aim to make the complaint handling process fair and accessible for everyone including customers and former customers with disabilities, those suffering financial hardship and those from non-English speaking backgrounds.
 If you require any special assistance to lodge a complaint or have any special requirements, please tell us what they are when you get in touch with us and we will provide specialised support as needed.